BigDataCorp/NancyWebApiHosts/NancySelfHost/README.md

 2. windows service

 ## Self Host Windows Configuration

 `netsh http add urlacl url=http://+:8080/nancyselfhost user=DOMAIN\username`

 `netsh http add urlacl url=http://+:8080/nancyselfhost user=khalid`

+netsh is a windows command to allow a user to have binding access to a given url.

+*Note:* If running as Administrator, there is no need to ask this permission.

 ## Windows Service